 The example above shows that companies that explicitly wish to retain specific employees are going to have to ask themselves a variety of questions.
 For example:

-Building loyalty only in today’s high performers, however, doesn’t go far enough.
-Employee retention also falls within the domain of strategic corporate development, meaning that companies must consider this a part of their corporate vision.
+Building loyalty only in current high performers, however, doesn’t extend far enough.
+Employee retention also falls within the domain of strategic corporate development, meaning that companies must consider this part of their corporate vision.

-Investment in employee retention pays off in a number of ways.
+Investing in your employee retention rate pays off in a number of ways.
 It helps companies to retain and motivate valuable employees, while at the same time enhancing the employer brand.
-This makes retention management an essential component of the employer branding strategy.
+This makes retention management an essential component of any employer branding strategy.

-Satisfied employees who feel a deep commitment to the company and are well-integrated within the company network are far more likely to act as positive multipliers, automatically attracting, from within their own networks, new talent.
+Satisfied employees who feel a deep commitment to the company and are well-integrated within the company network are far more likely to act as positive multipliers.
+This means they automatically attract, from within their own networks, new talent.
 These employees represent both valuable long-term resources and effective public testimonials to your company.

 What Are Other Companies Doing?

-Fonepit AG: Within the Berlin “AndroidPit” community, group lunches, parties, and sports activities are a part of the weekly routine.
-In addition, employees who meet or even exceed their targets receive incentives, including vouchers for such things as free lunches or even Majorca vacations.
+Fonepit AG: Within the Berlin “AndroidPit” community, group lunches, parties, and sports activities are a part of their weekly routine.
+In addition, employees who meet or even exceed their targets receive incentives, including vouchers for such things as free lunches or even vacations.